auggie-lahey/meshtastic-web-startos/README.md

 Go to your StartOS Services page, select **Mestastic Web**, configure and start the service.
 Then, verify its interfaces are accessible.

 **Done!**

+### Packaging Checklist
+- [ ] README.md - template can be copied from hello-world and adjusted with necessary details
+- [ ] instructions.md - add some basic info about using the service, anything a user might want to know.
+- [ ] store.ts - if store isn't needed make empty object
+- [ ] In versions directory, adjust the filename and version details to match this version (upstreamVersion:startOSversion for versions and upstreamVersion.startOSversion for filename)
+- [ ] manifest.ts
+- [ ] interfaces.ts - update interfaces
+- [ ] main.ts - update console.info and remove depResult if no dependencies